 According to Janice Arnold of the CJN, another Imam at the same Mosque, Sayed al-Ghitawi was reported to have said in 2014, “destroy the accursed Jews” to “kill them one by one” and to “give victory to our brothers who engage in Jihad.”
 The “Incendiary speech” was condemned by the National Council of Canadian Muslims and The Muslim Association of Canada.

-A World War II anchor from a German Nazi ship located in a Pointe-des-Cascades, Quebec park - which appears to have been in the park for some time - had recently been repainted making the swastika symbol stand out (white background with a black swastika).
+According to the Montreal Gazette from August 22, 2017, a World War II anchor from a German Nazi ship located in a Pointe-des-Cascades, Quebec park - which appears to have been in the park for some time - had recently been repainted making the swastika symbol stand out (white background with a black swastika).
 A local citizen was working to remove the paint to make the swastika less visible when the mayor of the town asked him to leave, eventually calling the police.
 The anchor was reportedly not damaged.
 There is a request for public pressure to have the Nazi-era anchor removed from the park.

 In July 2017, antisemitic vandals struck in Notre-Dame-de-Grace, where a couple found their car marked with graffiti of a swastika and the words "F--- all the Jews".